terop/env-logger/README.md

 This application can be also be run in a Docker or Podman container.
 To build the container call `just build` from root directory of the application.
+This requires the [just](https://github.com/casey/just) command to be installed.
 The container will be called `env-logger`.
 The .jar file to run in in the container can be executed with the `java -jar <name>.jar` command.